Codeinwp/wp-product-review/readme.txt

 3. Browse the location and select the WP Product Review Plugin and click install now.
 4. To turn the WP Product Review Plugin on, click Activate.
 5. Check your Administration Panels or WordPress blog to see if the Plugin is working.
-6. You can change the plugin options from Tweet Old Posts under settings menu.
+6. You can change the plugin options from WP Product Review under settings menu.

 == Frequently Asked Questions ==